lemelon/cozysdk-client/tuto.md

 If you want, you can totally build the hole thing by yourself and only refer to the [data-system api](https://docs.cozy.io/en/hack/cookbooks/data-system.html), but there's a humble saying: ["do not reinvent the wheel"](https://en.wikipedia.org/wiki/Reinventing_the_wheel).
 So why do complicated when you can do simple?

 You also need to add, in your Home.Ctrl.js file, a very simple thing : two requests of a list of name contacts inserted in your contact app.
-A response of this function needs to be added to scope 'home.html'.
-The way 'all' function is being used seems to be a bit surprizing: a function with a 'then' and a 'catch'...
+A response of this function needs to be added to scope `home.html`.
+The way `all` function is being used seems to be a bit surprizing: a function with a `then` and a `catch`...
 It's actually not that surprizing.
 What we're doing here is promises.
 It's some angularjs black magic and if you want to know more about this topic, you can follow this [link](http://www.webdeveasy.com/javascript-promises-and-angularjs-q-service/) for example.

 Also, what's important is to make controller files as simple as it can get and do all the logic in the factory repository.
 It's a very convincing (In My Humble Opinion) angularjs norm.